matt-auckland/uoa-karate-wiki/docs/yakusoku-kumite/index.md

    **Defense**: Hidari Jodan Age-Uke, Migi Gedan Nukite (Kinteki-Uchi), twist your hips into your opponent's, grasping your left hand onto opponent's right wrist, right-hand grasping under their left shoulder, support attacker's weight over your hips and throw Ippon-Seoi-Nage (full-point shoulder throw).
 Finish with arm lock.

-4. **Attack**: Shoulder tackle
+4. **Attack**: Shoulder tackle, following by catching defender's knee.

    **Defense**: As opponent tackles, Migi Hiza Geri to their chest.
-Your opponent will catch your knee, reach forward grab their belt and fall back and throw (Tomoe-Nage)
+The opponent will catch your knee.
+Reach forward grab their belt, drive your foot to the ground breaking out of the knee grab and sit down throwing the attacker over your shoulder (Tomoe-Nage).
+Alternatively you could leave your knee in their chest and drop and throw, levering them by straightening the captured leg.

 5. **Attack**: Choke attack (2 hands)